RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Science/Models/List of Scientific Models.md

           method: first_character
 ---

-The following is an index of all articles across the Encyclopedia which describe [[Encyclopedia Mysenvaria/Science/Science#Technologies|technologies]], sorted alphabetically.
+The following is an index of all articles across the Encyclopedia which describe [[Encyclopedia Mysenvaria/Science/Science#Models|scientific models]], sorted alphabetically.
 # Scientific Models
 ## A
 - [[Encyclopedia Mysenvaria/Science/Models/Atmospheric Circulation|Atmospheric Circulation]]